Taliban - EP 1

 UN sanctions should have little impact on the general population since they are focused exclusively on specific individuals and entities.

-New Sanctions Committee created, monitoring team in place (common to Al-Qaida and associates and Taliban).
+New Sanctions Committee was created (when the Taliban sanctions regime was split from the Al-Qaida and associates sanctions regime on 17 June 2011), monitoring team in place (common to Al-Qaida and associates and Taliban).
 Designation criteria were specified and targets designated.
 Enforcement authorities specified.

 Monitoring Team reports: